saurabh2mishra/airflow-notes/README.md

 ## Fundamentals of Airflow

-We have comeup a long way and thanks for following till now.
-We have installed Airflow and know at high level what it stands for ;) but we are yet to discover how to build our pipeline.
+We have installed Airflow and know at high level what it stands for but we are yet to discover how to build our pipeline.
 We will roughly touch few more concepts and then we will create a full fledged project using these concepts.

 So, let's refresh our memory one more time.
 Airflow works on the principle of **`DAG`** and DAG is acyclic graph.
 We saw this example `read-data-from-some-endpoint --> write-to-storage`